csdms/dakotathon/README.md

 **dakota.dat** (tabular output),
 in the current directory.

-For more in-depth examples of using the CDI with PyMT, see the Python scripts in the [examples](./examples) directory of this repository.
+For more in-depth examples of using Dakotathon with PyMT, see the Python scripts in the [examples](./examples) directory of this repository.